campenr/mothur-py/README.md

 To install the latest release version you can just `pip install mothur-py`.
 To install the most up to date code you should download/clone this repository and create a binary distribution using `python setup.py bdist` that will create a zip file in the `dist` folder.
-You should then pip install this zip file using `pip install <zip_file_name>`.
+You can then install mothur-py with pip from the zip file using `pip install <zip_file_name>`.
 The advantage of this method over just running `python setup.py install` is that you can easily remove or update the package via pip.

 ---